bizz84/codewithandrea_flutter_packages/README.md

-# FlutterCorePackages
+# CodeWithAndrea Flutter Packages

-Flutter Core Packages is a collection of packages, created to increase code reuse across many of my Flutter projects.
+A collection of packages, created to increase code reuse across many of my Flutter projects.

 They include: